appveyor/website/src/docs/enterprise/installation.md

 Many SSL certificate sites where you will obtain your SSL certificate will expect you to either provide the CSR file or the paste the contents into their site.
 DO NOT generate a new CSR, use the one you just created.

-Once your certificate provider has created you an SSL certificate, you need to download the certificate in the `*.cer` or `*.crt` format.
-(IIS may support others too)
+Once your certificate provider has created you an SSL certificate, you need to download the certificate in the `*.cer` or `*.crt` format (IIS may support others too).

 Once you have that file, then RDP back into your CI Server and complete the certificate completion process.

 In IIS Manager:

-* select the server node in the left pane
+* Select the server node in the left pane.
-* in right pane, open the tile **Server Certificates**.
+* In right pane, open the tile **Server Certificates**.
-* on the far right pane, you now see a link to **Complete Certificate Request**
+* On the far right pane, you now see a link to **Complete Certificate Request**.
-* click that link, and complete the form.
+* Click that link, and complete the form.

 For example: